nathanjhood/CMakeProject1/README.md

 # Continuous integration

-It is possible to store the downloaded packages and in some cases, the built binaries, generated from git/vcpkg either inside your "extern" folder - where 'git clean' can friends can look after it - or even in NuGet packages hosted on your git.
+It is possible to store the downloaded packages and in some cases, the built binaries, generated from git/vcpkg either inside your "extern" folder - where 'git clean' and friends can look after it - or even in NuGet packages hosted on your git.

 Once you make any changes and push to your develop branch, switch to Github's "actions" tab to watch multi-platform tests (defined in ".github/workflows" and "tests/CMakeLists.txt") performed remotely on git servers, to ensure your code remains portable even on systems out of reach from within your usual develop environment (while enabling you to continue running your own machine locally, remaining productive).
 Note that the vcpkg package builds can be stashed and cached in your NuGet host/server, further speeding up both the remote testing AND the local building processes (stay tuned).